If everything is so good for us why are we all so sick? Part 2

 WHOLE GRAIN BLEND (OATS, BROWN RICE, BUCKWHEAT, AMARANTH, MILLET, QUINOA), DRIED CANE SYRUP, FLAX SEEDS, CHICORY ROOT FIBER, CANOLA OIL, MOLASSES, CINNAMON, SEA SALT, BROWN RICE SYRUP, VITAMIN E (TO MAINTAIN FRESHNESS).

-This blog is part 2 of a 4 part blog series.
+This blog is part 2 of a 4-part series.
 Read part 3 here.

 Tested & Proven Results.